 According to the Trial Panel, during their partnership, Phan Thi company had paid royalties to painter Le Linh, thereby recognized him as the author of the comics.
 The Court rejected Ms. Hanh's argument that she had envisioned the characters in the comics and guided painter Linh to re-draw, so she must be a co-author because "the idea not expressed materially shall not be protected by law".

-After many hours of nervous argument and response by the two sides, the Trial Panel said to terminate the inquiry and argument session.
-The trial will begin debate on the afternoon of July 29, 2019.
+After many hours of hearing nervous argument and response by the two sides, the Trial Panel said to terminate the inquiry and argument session.